 East Frisian Tea and the Famous Ostfriesentee Ceremony

-While my American friends grew up drinking Milk or Water with their dinner, we drank Tea.
-Germans do drink a lot of tea, Black Tea, Hagebutte (Rose Hip), Chamomile, Fenchel (fennel)… But NO Germans drink quite as much tea as the Ostfriesen or East Frisians.
-If you can imagine it, they drink an average of 300 liters of East Frisian Tea per year… PER PERSON!
+While my American friends grew up drinking Milk or Water with their dinner, we drank tea.
+Germans do drink a lot of tea, Black Tea, Hagebutte (Rose Hip), Chamomile, Fenchel (fennel)… But NO Germans drink as much tea as the Ostfriesen or East Frisians.
+If you can imagine, they consume an average of 300 liters of East Frisian Tea per year.
+PER PERSON!
 That’s a lot of tea.
-In fact, that’s more than any other culture on the planet (even the Brits take a back seat to this statistic).
+In fact, that’s more than any other culture on the planet.
+Even the Brits take a back seat to this statistic!
 It is such a central part of the culture that in 2016, the East Frisian Tea Ceremony was granted UNESCO Cultural Heritage status.

-How did Osfriesentee, a drink that Frederich II, King of Prussia labeled “Chinese Dragon Poison”, sail past Beer, to become such a massively important drink in this northern corner of Germany?
-It’s quite a story; including a war, smuggling, rationing, and it even contributed to the development of the German Porcelain industry.
+How did Osfriesentee, a drink that Frederich II, King of Prussia, labeled “Chinese Dragon Poison,” sail past beer to become such a massively important drink in this northern corner of Germany?
+It’s quite a story, including a war, smuggling, and rationing, and it even contributed to the development of the German Porcelain industry.

-First of all, let’s orient those of you more familiar with the Southern parts of Germany.
-Ostfriesland or East Frisia belongs to Lower Saxony (Niedersachsen), and tucks into a corner of Germany across the Ems from the Netherlands.
-Off the coast you will find the Waddensee, border islands, and the North Sea.
+Let’s orient those of you more familiar with the southern parts of Germany.
+Ostfriesland, or East Frisia, belongs to Lower Saxony (Niedersachsen) and is tucked into a corner of Germany across the Ems from the Netherlands.
+Off the coast, you will find the Waddensee, border islands, and the North Sea.

 Tea War!

-Everything was fine until the late 1700s, when Frederich II’s Royal Prussian Asian Trading Company foundered.
-This failure made him resentful of the Dutch East India Company’s success in the tea trade… mostly because he HATED that money was going out of the country (he felt should stay in his own pocket).
-Since he had so much earlier success promoting the Potato in Germany (this is another story), he tried to repeat this trick with a new beverage made from Lemon Balm, and another made from Parsley.
-It’s not a huge shock that these drinks failed to catch on (the 1700s version of New Coke).
-In 1778, he got so angry, he even made a policy against TEA.
+Everything was fine until the late 1700s when Frederich II’s Royal Prussian Asian Trading Company foundered.
+This failure made him resent the Dutch East India Company’s success in the tea trade, mostly because he HATED that money was going out of the country (money he felt should stay in his pocket).
+Since he had so much earlier success promoting the Potato in Germany (another interesting story), he tried to repeat this trick with a new beverage made from Lemon Balm and another made from Parsley.
+It’s not a massive shock that these drinks failed to catch on (think of it as the 1700s version of New Coke).
+In 1778, he got so angry he even made a policy against TEA.

 They sent a letter to the Prussian King saying: